Good morning. Here's my take on some of the stories driving the debate in politics, finance and social issues across Asia today:

 This really is one for the intended consequences hall of fame: a U.S. Justice Department probe helping investors reverse China stock losses.
-That's indeed what happened after the indictment of five Chinese officials and their placement on the Federal Bureau of Investigation’s most-wanted list for cybercrimes.
-Speculation that the dispute will give China’s technology companies an advantage over U.S. rivals has driven the benchmark gauge of Chinese technology companies up 5.5 percent since May 19.
+That's indeed what happened after the indictment of five Chinese officials and their placement on the Federal Bureau of Investigation's most-wanted list for cybercrimes.
+Speculation that the dispute will give China's technology companies an advantage over rivals in the U.S. drove the benchmark gauge of Chinese technology companies up 5.5 percent since May 19.
 Of course, those on the losing side of these trades can't be happy very with Washington.

 China, India edge higher on obesity list.

 A new analysis published in The Lancet is ominous news for health-care budgets in China and India.
 Turns out, the heaviest countries after the U.S., accounting for about 13 percent of the world's obese people, were China and India, which together represent 15 percent.
 The Bill & Melinda Gates Foundation-funded study means Beijing and New Delhi had better start preparing for spikes in diabetes, osteoarthritis, heart disease and cancer, among other health-threatening conditions.
 And that's on top of the worsening pollution challenges facing Asia's No. 1 and No. 3 economies.